 15 Tips For Creating Video Content That Converts

-Video content is a major trend in 2016.
-Your business should be investing in video content marketing if it’s not already.
+Video content is a major social trend in 2019.
+Your business should be investing more in video content marketing if it’s not already.

 Why video?
 And why now?

-First, internet bandwidth finally allows us to watch video from any device without much hastle.
-Thanks Netflix.
+First, internet bandwidth finally allows us to watch video from any device without much hassle.

 Second.
 Mobile technology, both hardware and software, is driving innovation in video.
 Our smartphones are now very high quality and easy to use video cameras and even editing suites.
 We also see more and more apps from Instagram to Snapchat to Periscope and beyond, making it easier to create, share and view video.